intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 up a feedback cycle:

-* Over time, implementations progressively add new code to constrain how data is transmitted, or to permit variations what is received.
+* Over time, implementations progressively add new code to constrain how data is transmitted, or to permit variations in what is received.

 * Errors in implementations, or confusion about semantics can thereby be masked.